 Automation also frees up organizational resources to allocate them to higher value tasks, such as mitigating incidents in real-time.
 Additional benefits of automating cybersecurity questionnaires is that it ensures greater accuracy as it eliminates human error, and facilitates greater communication between teams with real-time alerts, updates and collaboration tools.

-Are Security Questionnaires Enough on Their Own?
+Are Cybersecurity Questionnaires Enough on Their Own?

 Since security questionnaires are only one type of risk management tool, they only deliver a specific view of certain aspects of vendor security.
 They should be used in conjunction with a comprehensive risk management that includes the use of a third-party risk management platform.